rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     ])
   }),
   comment:[
-    It obtains the needed parameters from the request -- the ID of the playlist, the ID of the track and the new order of said track -- and simply makes a POST request to the servlet, which invokes the updateTrackOrder method.
+    // It obtains the needed parameters from the request -- the ID of the playlist, the ID of the track and the new order of said track -- and simply makes a POST request to the servlet, which invokes the updateTrackOrder method.

     // Once the needed parameters are obtained, the `updateTrackOrder()` method updates the `playlist_tracks` table.

+    This servlet obtains the needed parameters by leveraging a JSON and a Record class.
+Javascript parses all the information and then sends them as a JSON to Java, which maps it all to the `RequestData` record class.

+    Afterwards, the `tracksIds` and `playlistId` attributes are passed to the `updateTrackOrder` method that loads multiple insertions in the database: instead of iterating and performing a query at each cycle, it prepares a transaction to be committed _one single time_.
   ],
   label_ : "track-reordering-sequence",
   comment_next_page_: false